 Luke’s practice experience spans the energy, financial, construction, and technology sectors, and includes the successful prosecution of one of the largest ICC cases in history.
 His investment arbitrations have involved multi-billion-dollar claims pertaining to expropriation, fair and equitable treatment, and denial of justice.
 He is also representing sovereign clients on vital issues of public international law.

-Luke is ranked by Chambers and Partners, which describes him as an “extraordinarily intelligent” attorney who “draws extensive praise for his advocacy skills, with clients affirming that ‘his analysis and strategic view is outstanding.’”
-Who’s Who has recognized Luke as a most highly regarded “future leader,” writing that he is “‘a very sharp intellectual’ with broad expertise in commercial and investor-state arbitrations” and that he “‘is praised for his ‘fantastic analytical and writing abilities.’”
-Legal 500 notes that Luke “‘is extremely smart and a great strategic thinker’ and is an ‘excellent draftsman.’”
+Luke is ranked by Chambers and Partners, which describes him as an “‘extraordinarily intelligent’” attorney who “draws extensive praise for his advocacy skills, with clients affirming that ‘his analysis and strategic view is outstanding.’”
+Who’s Who has recognized Luke as “‘a very sharp intellectual’ with broad expertise in commercial and investor-state arbitrations” and that he “‘is praised for his ‘fantastic analytical and writing abilities.’”
+Legal 500 writes that Luke “‘is extremely smart and a great strategic thinker’ and is an ‘excellent draftsman.’”

 Luke previously worked in the Office of Legal Counsel at the U.S. Department of Justice, where he advised and prepared formal legal opinions for executive branch officials on a range of constitutional, international, and administrative law issues.
-Luke teaches a course on global sovereign disputes at American University and his monograph General Principles of Law and International Due Process was recently published by Oxford University Press.
-He earned his law degree from the University of Chicago Law School, after which he clerked for the late Chief Justice of the U.S. Supreme Court, William H. Rehnquist.
+He earned his law degree from the University of Chicago Law School, after which he clerked for Chief Justice William H. Rehnquist of the U.S. Supreme Court.